 2. Leave your valuables at home

 Valuable jewellery, phones and laptops have really no place in adventure travels to far off destinations of Latin America.
 Chances you will lose them are high – considering your constant moving and packing – and expensive gear has the unsavoury habit of crying for attention they probably shouldn’t.
-The best rule if you don’t want to be robbed is to never have anything on you which would make a would-be robber salivate at the mere sight.
+The best rule if you don’t want to be robbed is to never have anything on you which would tempt a would-be robber.
 Keep valuables you do have safe and out of sight, especially when walking around cities.